sanayounaseco-wq/sanayounaseco-wq.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a PhD researcher in Energy Economics at the University of Portsmouth.
-My research focuses on energy poverty, intergenerational spillovers, education policy, and sustainable development.
+My research focuses on energy poverty, intergenerational spillovers, education policy, and sustainable development, using machine learning methods for prediction and policy analysis.

-[Machine learning to predict the accuracy]
-[PhD Coursework, Pakistan Institute of Development Economics; MS Economics, International Islamic University Islamabad; MA/BA Economics, University of Karachi.]
+Before joining Portsmouth, I completed my PhD coursework at the Pakistan Institute of Development Economics, an MS in Economics at the International Islamic University Islamabad, and my MA and BA in Economics at the University of Karachi.

-I write about my research and related topics on [my Substack](https://sanayounas.substack.com) [my LinkedIn](www.linkedin.com/in/sana-younas-2a4831bb) [my Twitter](https://x.com/SanabinteIslam) [GoogleScholar](https://scholar.google.com/sanayounas) Feel free to reach out via [email](mailto:sanayounaseco@gmail.com).
+I write about my research and related topics on [my Substack](https://sanayounas.substack.com).
+You can also find me on [LinkedIn](https://www.linkedin.com/in/sana-younas-2a4831bb) and [Google Scholar](https://scholar.google.com/citations?user=qc6CJjYAAAAJ).
+Feel free to reach out via [email](mailto:sanayounaseco@gmail.com).